 Obtaining & Maintaining Non Residency and SED (Seafarers Earning Deductions) New to the industry, got a contract working overseas and don’t know where to start?
 NON RESIDENCY You may have decided that a land-based career overseas is the one for you.
 There are many companies who are hiring sub-contractors to work for them […]

-A day in the Life – Maritime Security The word on the high seas is that the first modern day Somali Pirates were in fact the Somali Coastguard.
-With Chinese, Spanish and Italian fishing fleets invading the waters off Somalia and fishing them almost dry of Tuna it was inevitable that the local population […]
+The word on the high seas is that the first modern-day Somali Pirates were, in fact, the Somali Coastguard.
+With Chinese, Spanish and Italian fishing fleets invading the waters off Somalia and fishing them almost dry of Tuna it was inevitable that the local population would take action.
+Initially, the Somali Coastguard would board […]

 Why did you want to get involved with maritime security?